Ciprania/CipraTech/curseforge-desc.md

 To Whom It May Concern,

-We at CipraTech congratulate on formulating the idea that it was necessary to purchase this CipraTech branded Virtual Voxel World.
+We at CipraTech congratulate you on formulating the idea that it was necessary to purchase this CipraTech branded Virtual Voxel World.

 Sincerely,